 Name that Tune

 Take turns humming a song that you all enjoy, such as a show’s theme song or a favorite from the radio.
+Whoever guesses correctly gets the next turn.
 The catch is that you can’t sing any of the words to help anyone guess!

 My youngest daughter and I started playing this car game once she started learning some basic math in preschool.
 What’s fun about it is that you can very easily modify it based on what your child is learning in school, or by using it to practice skills they’re struggling with.

 Think of a word problem that they can easily imagine using everyday objects, or characters from their favorite show or book.
 Use simple addition and subtraction to start, and then increase the difficulty as they get older.
 To keep your kids engaged in the game (and subtly reinforce the math lesson), take turns and have them come up with questions for you, too!

 - “If you had 5 flowers and I had 3 flowers, how many flowers would we have altogether?”

 - “If the box had 10 cookies inside and Cookie Monster ate 3, how many would be left in the box?”

 - “If Taylor read 3 books, Ryan read 2 books, and Olivia read 4 books, how many books did they read?”

 Something that both of my girls found to be fun when they started learning shapes was looking for them wherever we went, so we made it into a fun road trip or car game.
 (We’ve also played it in the grocery store.)
 Pick a shape and see who can find 3 of that shape first (rectangular signs, windows, etc.).
 Whoever finds that number first wins, and gets to pick the next shape to find.
 As your kids get older, expand your options to include 3-dimensional shapes.